 - Our People Profile: Michael Kardos on Mississippi State web page.

-- Download reading guides for Kardos’s two novels here.
+- Download reading guides for Kardos’s novels here.